-After a function name, type an open parenthesis as you normally would to open the Parameters list.
+After the function name, type an open parenthesis as you normally would to open the Parameters list.

-dbForge Event Profiler for SQL Server displays the complete declaration for the function in a pop-up window just under the insertion point.
+dbForge Schema Compare for SQL Server displays the complete declaration for the function in a pop-up window just under the insertion point.
 The first parameter in the list appears in bold.

-As you type the function parameters, the bold changes will reflect the next parameter that you need to enter.
+As you type the function parameters, the bold changes to reflect the next parameter that you need to enter.

 Press ESC at any time to close the list, or continue typing until you have completed the function.